What if the axe has already fallen?

 … and I haven’t realised my head is missing?

-By far the largest chapter in my upcoming and latest loss-leading book (at top and below) is Waiting for the Axe to Fall.
+By far the longest chapter in my upcoming and latest loss-leading book (at top and below) is Waiting for the Axe to Fall.

-It covers the time period since the learned, fair and just and totally professional District Court judge hearing my appeal against a Magistrate’s Court conviction for speeding in a school zone declared without equivocation that he would bring down his ruling no later than Friday April 17, four days after the appeal hearing the Monday before, April 13.
+It covers the time period since the learned, fair and just, and totally professional District Court judge hearing my appeal against a Magistrate’s Court conviction for speeding in a school zone declared, I believe without equivocation, that he would bring down his ruling no later than Friday April 17, four days after the appeal hearing the Monday before, April 13.

 So here is my draft of another section under that forever-expanding Waiting for the Axe to Fall…. chapter.